-- the commercial is posted online on a single page; - the commercial is posted online on only one (1) of the advertiser's websites that are under its control; - the commercial thus posted online is used for archiving purposes only and it is marked: "For reference purposes"; - the maximum resolution of such a commercial is not more than 320 by 240 pixels; - the advertiser does not invite Internet users to download it and takes all measures possible to make it non-downloadable. - 4.
-The parties shall resort to Chapter 12 of the Agreement, Grievance Procedure, to resolve any disagreement that may arise between them in the interpretation and application of this Memorandum of Understanding, including the Agreement. - 5.
-This Memorandum of Understanding shall come into effect September 1, 2012 for a term of three (3) years or until the signing of a new collective agreement between the parties, whichever is sooner. - 6.
+- the commercial is posted online on a single page;

+- the commercial is posted online on only one (1) of the advertiser's websites that are under its control;

+- the commercial thus posted online is used for archiving purposes only and is marked "For reference purposes";

+- the advertiser does not invite Internet users to download it and takes all measures possible to make it non-downloadable.

+- 4. The parties shall resort to Chapter 12 of the Agreement, Grievance Procedure, to resolve any disagreement that may arise between them in the interpretation and application of this Memorandum of Understanding, including the Agreement. - 5.
+This Memorandum of Understanding shall come into effect September 1, 2012 for a term of three (3) years or until the signing of a new collective agreement between the parties. - 6.
 The parties agree that the laws applicable shall be the laws of Quebec. - 7.
-The parties acknowledge that they have read this Memorandum of Understanding, that they have understood its scope and ramifications, and that they are satisfied therewith.
+The parties acknowledge that they have read this Memorandum of Understanding, that they have understood its scope and ramifications, and that they are satisfied therewith. - 8.
+The producer is responsible for the commercials it produces and the use of which on the Internet and the New Media is under its control, even if is free (e.g. YouTube or the advertiser's Facebook page).
+By way of example, a television or radio commercial that is specifically put online on YouTube by the producer or the advertiser will be one for which the producer is responsible, while a commercial or part of a commercial put online by a third person or any other Internet user will not.